jasperfirecai2/eslint-plugin-deprecate-classnames-many/README.md

 ## Credits

 This fork is an extension of [eslint-plugin-deprecate-classnames](https://github.com/juanpinheiro/eslint-plugin-deprecate-classnames).
-The package ended up not proving very helpful for its intended purpose as it only allowed a single option.
+Which at the time of making this, did not include support for multiple rules.